ithacaxyz/odyssey-examples/chapter1/simple-7702/README.md

 export SIMPLE_DELEGATE_ADDRESS="<enter-contract-address>"
 ```

-- Alice (delegator) can delegate authority to a smart contract to send specific transactions from her account by signing the following message.
+- Alice (delegator) can sign a message which will delegate all calls to her address to the bytecode of smart contract we've just deployed.

 First, let's verify that we don't have a smart contract yet associated to Alice's account, if that's the case the command below should return a `0x` response:

 ```bash
 $ cast code $ALICE_ADDRESS